 Kevin’s other recent work in television includes his portrayal of Dr. Wilson on season

-one of the Facebook Watch series SACRED LIES, recurring roles on LUCIFER and THE CATCH, and appearances on GOD FRIENDED ME, WISDOM OF THE CROWD, THE LAST TYCOON, GREY'S ANATOMY, and SURVIVOR'S REMORSE.
+one of the Facebook Watch series SACRED LIES, roles on LUCIFER and THE CATCH, and appearances on GOD FRIENDED ME, WISDOM OF THE CROWD, THE LAST TYCOON, GREY'S ANATOMY, and SURVIVOR'S REMORSE.

-PAID IN FULL as Calvin; roles in BEING JOHN MALKEVICH; THE OBJECT OF MY AFFECTION, as Jennifer Aniston’s love interest; THE SECRET LIVES OF DENTISTS; THE NOTORIOUS BETTIE PAGE, directed by Mary Harron; ALWAYS OUTNUMBERED, with Laurence Fishburne and Cicely Tyson; JESUS'S SON, with Billy Crudup; and PIPE DREAM, with Mary Louise Parker and directed by John Walsh.
+Kevin appeared in the cult classic PAID IN FULL as Calvin; roles in BEING JOHN MALKEVICH; THE OBJECT OF MY AFFECTION, as Jennifer Aniston’s love interest; THE SECRET LIVES OF DENTISTS; THE NOTORIOUS BETTIE PAGE, directed by Mary Harron; ALWAYS OUTNUMBERED, with Laurence Fishburne and Cicely Tyson; JESUS'S SON, with Billy Crudup; and PIPE DREAM, with Mary Louise Parker and directed by John Walsh.

 Although departing from time to time for film and television projects, Kevin has a special place in his heart, and always returns to, the theatre.
 Kevin has appeared on Broadway in roles such as Belize in Tony Kushner’s “Angels in America,” Solomon Mantutu in Neil Simon’s “45 Seconds from Broadway,” Davey Battle in Richard Greenberg's “Take Me Out,” and The Voice in “Bring in Da Noise, Bring in Da Funk,” directed by George C. Wolfe.
+Most recently he appeared in "Sweat" at the Mark Taper Forum.

 Off Broadway, in 2009 Kevin was awarded the Obie Award for Sustained Excellence of